CharanChintalacheruvu/CoinBuddy/README.md

-Absolutely!
-Here's your complete `README.md` file with everything — project overview, features, technologies, setup instructions, author info, license, and even a template for `.env` and `requirements.txt` — all bundled in **one clean markdown document**:

----

 # 🧠 Crypto Trading Companion

 A smart crypto analysis tool that combines real-time sentiment from Reddit with technical indicators like RSI, MACD, and Bollinger Bands to help make better trading decisions.